-38 Best Pop Up Examples For Your Inspiration [Explained]
+38 Best Pop Up Design and Copy Examples For Your Inspiration

-Dashly clients can make professionally designed pop ups easy as 1-2-3 without designers’ and developers’ help with our new Pop-up Builder.
+Dashly clients make a professionally designed pop-up easy as 1-2-3 without designers’ and developers’ help.

-Inspiring examples on how e-commerce sites use pop ups
+Inspiring examples on how eCommerce websites use pop ups

-Highlight special offers for the first-time site visitors
+Highlight special offers for a first-time site visitor

-Example #1 Navigation pop up window from a clothes store
+#1 Navigation popup window from a clothes store

 But only if you would use it right.
-Like ASOS — a British online fashion and cosmetic retailer does by using pop up to entice customers to visit sale landings.
+One of great examples is ASOS — a British online fashion and cosmetic retailer.
+It used pop-up to entice customers activity on sales landings.
 By routing them directly to a special offer for the women or men section, they eliminate the navigation clicks in the menu.
 That saves the customer time and improves the on-site customer experience.

 The banner’s non-intrusive style helps to stand out among other bright site elements and makes it safe from a well-known “banner blindness” effect.